xMalware/TeamSpeak-Anti-VPN-Proxy-Query-Server-Bot/README.md

 - **banIdentity** : Ban TeamSpeak identity of the user who connects to the TeamSpeak server (default: false)
 - **banIp** : Ban TeamSpeak IP of the user who connects to the TeamSpeak server (default: true)
 - **banReason** : The ban reason

+# Detect VPN Proxy API

+I use an official Detect VPN and Proxy API check it out : https://ipwarner.com